UEFA Euro 2024 qualifying: Play-offs

-Teams that fail in the qualifying group stage can still qualify for the final tournament through the play-offs.
-Leagues A, B, and C in the UEFA Nations League will be allocated one of the three remaining final tournament spots.
-Four teams from each league that have not already qualified for the European Championship finals will compete in the play-offs of their league.
+Teams that failed in the qualifying group stage could still qualify for the final tournament through the play-offs.
+Leagues A, B, and C in the UEFA Nations League were allocated one of the three remaining final tournament spots.
+Four teams from each league that had not already qualified for the European Championship finals competed in the play-offs of their league.
 The play-off berths were first allocated to each Nations League group winner, and if any of the group winners already qualify for the European Championship finals, then to the next-best ranked team of the league.

 Team selection

-The team selection process will determine the twelve teams that will compete in the play-offs based on the Nations League overall rankings, using a set of criteria that obey these principles:
+The team selection process determined the twelve teams that competed in the play-offs based on the Nations League overall rankings, using a set of criteria that obeyed these principles: